Transport-for-the-North/caf.toolkit/.github/pull_request_template.md

 Describe Changes
 ---
-_Provide a brief description of what is changing in this pull request and why (this could be a link to an issue).
+_Provide a brief description of the changes in this pull request and why (this could be a link to an issue).
-This helps reviewers know what to look out for, and helps to track why we've made changes._
+This helps reviewers know what to look out for.
+In future it can also be used to track why we've made changes._

 Task Checklist
 ----